 Website domains are the foundation of a site.
 They’re a website’s address and the name linked to your site.

 Domain names don’t all cost the same amount though.
-Instead, they come at different costs that you should be aware of.
+Some come as free domain extensions, and others can be pricy.

 Table Of Contents